-On day 1 of ABID Conference Bill Sciambi, Co-Founder and Chairman of the Board of Verity Wine Partners discussed the major challenges facing distributors in today’s highly competitive U.S. marketplace.
+Bill Sciambi, Co-Founder and Chairman of the Board of Verity Wine Partners on the major challenges faced by distributors in today’s U.S. marketplace.

 On Day 1 of the ABID conference in New York City, Bill Sciambi, Co-Founder, and Chairman of the Board of Verity Wine Partners outlined the major challenges facing distributors in today’s highly competitive U.S. marketplace.
 He then suggested 12 different steps that these distributors can take to become more successful.

 The current situation facing U.S. distributors

 Sciambi led off the discussion with a closer look at the current market environment.
 Make no mistake about it, in just the past 20 years, the U.S. wine market has become even more competitive.
 For example, in 1998 there were 47,000 different wines competing for retail shelf space in the United States; by 2018, however, there were 110,000 wines available.
 In New York City alone, it’s now possible to buy more than 80,000 different wines.

 And that’s not all, say Sciambi.
 It’s not just that there are more wines out there – it’s also that there are also more importers who are bringing wines into the U.S. marketplace.
 Right now, there are thousands of wine, beer, and spirits importers, leading to a very crowded marketplace.